 - Target 17.18: In 2022, 147 countries and territories reported having national statistical legislation compliant with the Fundamental Principles of Official Statistics.
-In 2022, 156 countries and territories reported implementing a national statistical plan with 100 of the plans fully funded, compared to 81 countries implementing a national statistical plan with 17 fully funded in 2016.
-However, due to long-lasting impacts of the pandemic and limited human and financial capacity in strategic planning, many national statistical offices are implementing expired strategic plans for their statistical activities, which may not fully cover their evolving development objectives and emerging demands for data. - Target 17.19: International funding for data and statistics amounted to \$542 million in 2020, a decrease of over \$100 million and \$155 million from funding levels in 2019 and 2018, respectively.
-This rate is also a decline of 16% since 2015.
-While this decrease could be partially attributed to pandemic-induced funding and policy shifts, it could reflect the long-standing challenges in mainstreaming data activities, the limited pool of donors, and the low strategic priority of statistics.
+In 2022, 156 countries and territories reported implementing a national statistical plan, with 100 of those plans fully funded, compared with 81 countries implementing a national statistical plan with 17 fully funded in 2016.
+However, owing to the long-lasting impacts of the pandemic and limited human and financial capacity in strategic planning, many national statistical offices are implementing expired strategic plans for their statistical activities, which may not fully cover their evolving development objectives and emerging demands for data. - Target 17.19: International funding for data and statistics amounted to \$542 million in 2020, down from over \$100 million and \$155 million from funding levels in 2019 and 2018, respectively.
+That rate is also a decline of 16 per cent since 2015.
+While the decrease could be partially attributed to pandemic-induced funding and policy shifts, it could reflect the long-standing challenges in mainstreaming data activities, the limited pool of donors and the low strategic priority of statistics.